Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 How about HBO Max / Warner Max original films and specials?

 In addition to the main HBO service's lineup of theatrical and original films, HBO Max will also carry a range of service-exclusive films.
-Some of these are Warner Bros. films that are being moved to a streaming-only release such as Superintelligence, while others are being acquired or developed for the service under the Warner Max film label.
+Some of these are Warner Bros. films that are being moved to a streaming-only release such as Superintelligence, while others are being acquired or developed for the service, initially falling under the Warner Max film label.

 - An American Pickle (Warner Max-acquired comedy film starring Seth Rogan) – released August 6, 2020